Hiking bear carving exhibiting normal and anticipated cracking during the early stages of the drying process.

 Q: You do this with a chainsaw?

 A: Mostly.
 Some smaller tools are used for finer details and smoothing rough edges.
+These may include torches, sanders, an airbrush, etc.

 ---